Classifying spaces of finite groups of tame representation type

 Then

-concentrated in homological degree zero.
 Ungrading, $X$ represents $\hat x$ and $Y$ represents $\hat y$ to give an isomorphism with $\kD$.
 Note that $\kD$ is isomorphic to its associated graded with respect to the radical filtration, which is reflected in the fact that there is no ungrading to be done in this case.
 In the generalised quaternion and semidihedral situations, this will be more of an issue.